-It is clear from the above, that there would be some impact from the proposed development on daylight and sunlight levels to the existing residential properties around the site.
+There would be some impact from the proposal on daylight and sunlight levels to residential properties around the site.
 However, given the city centre location and the mitigating circumstances outlined above, it is considered that the impact of the proposed development would be acceptable.